Android 12L deep dive: Documenting every change in Android’s update for larger screens

 Casting audio to an external device is a common feature of many media player apps, and for user convenience, most media players also support remote volume adjustment.
 After configuring a media session to use remote volume handling through

 MediaSessionCompat.setPlaybackToRemote(VolumeProviderCompat volumeProvider), apps can receive volume key events.
-However, this is not the case in Android 12, as the platform no longer passes the volume key event to remote sessions.
+However, this was not the case in the initial release of Android 12, as the platform no longer passed the volume key event to remote sessions.

 API Updates in Android 12L

 As a feature update, Android 12L does not include many new APIs.
 There are, however, a few notable additions to the platform, which we’ll summarize in this section.